Last updated 29 Oct, 2018

 Travel Insurance for US citizens in Cuba

 To join one of our tours, among the restrictions are that you are to be covered by Travel Medical Insurance while in Cuba.
 We can arrange this for you.
-Click here to see details.
+See insurance policy details.
 However, for passengers flying directy from the US to Cuba, the airline will also provide basic medical insurance for the duration of your stay in Cuba.

 American Citizens Accessing Money in Cuba